-We’ve always known David Bray as an illustrator!
+We’ve always known the artist David Bray as an illustrator!
 His delicate drawings are such that his style is instantly recognisable.
 Now though his work has taken a different direction, from portraiture to landscape and from illustration to watercolour.

 We are in the Ben Oakley Gallery.
 A place we know well and a spot where David has history.
-He’s been exhibiting here for a while, solo shows as well as collaborations with others, David’s style has always been sought after.
+He’s been exhibiting here for a while.
+Solo shows as well as collaborations with others.
+David’s style has always been sought after.
 A safe pair of hands.

 “Initially it was very much a personal thing” he tells me.
 More to do with getting to know his environment than for having any deep seated desire to showcase the work.
 It was to be the changing seasons which had an effect.
-Struggling initially to get used to living outside the city and especially with the weather in winter, spring provided a new impetus, “it just felt right” he said as he spoke of his decision to paint his landscape.
+Struggling initially to get used to living outside the city.
+Especially with the weather in winter, spring provided a new impetus.
+“It just felt right” he said as he spoke of his decision to paint his landscape.

 It was also his late father’s old set of watercolours which in some part inspired the move.
-“I would never have gone to an art store for a box of watercolours” telling met that he would have more likely gone straight for the Posca pens.
-Looking through his father’s things he came across the old set, “it’s just the fact that they were there and I thought yeah why not?
+“I would never have gone to an art store for a box of watercolours”.
+Telling met that he would have more likely gone straight for the Posca pens.
+Looking through his father’s things he came across the old set.
+“It’s just the fact that they were there and I thought yeah why not?
 Why not have just a little play?”

 David has always been around art.
 His father worked at the Royal Academy of Arts and so he was exposed to the works of that great institution from an early age.
 His brother too was a huge influence “he was a really good draughtsman in his own right” he tells me.
 “He was a little bit older than me and I just wanted to be him”.
 Spending time watching and learning from his brother on evenings at home, he would copy what his brother was doing.
 It was there that he built up his own skills.